vfdev-5/pytorch-my_examples/SiameseNetworks/README.md

 ### Training strategy

 Training and validation of the model is done on image pairs.
 Dataset split is done according to the paper.

+However, contrarily to the paper, we do not produce augmented datasets of 270000, 810000, and 1350000 effective examples.
+We train on ~100k pairs produced with random geometrical transformations.

 ### One-shot learning evaluation